cysouw/diathesis/text/c10_participle.md

 ### [ NA | NA ] *sein+Partizip* Transitive perfect {#sec:participles-sein-transitive-perfect}

-There is only a very small group of transitive (nominative/accusative) verbs that use only *sein* in the Perfect, like *angehen* 'to tackle' or *loswerden* 'to get rid of' [cf. @grewendorf1989: 9; @strobl2007: 102, 107ff.].
+There is only a very small group of transitive (nominative+accusative) verbs that use only *sein* in the Perfect, like *angehen* 'to tackle' or *loswerden* 'to get rid of' [cf. @grewendorf1989: 9; @strobl2007: 102, 107ff.].

 ::: ex
 - Ich bin die Prüfung ruhig angegangen.
 - Ich bin den Verfolger losgeworden.
 :::

-Movement verbs with the preverbs *ˈab-* (in the meaning 'along') and *ˈdurch-* ('through' as separable *Verbpartikel*) appear to be quite productively in producing transitive verbs with a *sein* Perfect.
+Movement verbs with the preverbs *ˈab-* (in the meaning 'along') and *ˈdurch-* (with the meaning 'through' as a separable *Verbpartikel*) appear to be quite productive in producing transitive verbs with a *sein* Perfect.
 For example, a verb like *abkriechen* 'to crawl along' does not appear in any German lexical resources, but can productively be created and seems quite naturally to take a perfect with *sein* [@next a].
 Similarly, the somewhat more widespread verb *durchkriechen* 'to crawl through' also takes *sein* in the Perfect [@next b].

 ::: ex
 - Ich bin dann mit dem Messgerät auch nochmal das gesamte Fahrzeug abgekrochen.^[Attested online at <https://www.wohnmobilforum.de/w-t88559,start,45.html>, accessed 23 April 2021.]